ranuu12/celebalproject_todolist/README.md

 ## Command to use this project
 ## First Download its zip file and then run command

+TO INSTALL NPM SERVER-
 $ npm install

+TO START NPM SERVER-
 $ npm start

 ##FEATURES